alejandronotario/Google-Cloud-Tasks/cloudSql/README.md

 # Import & Export at Cloud SQL sevice

-This manual describes some procedures to data management at Google Cloud Sql service

 <br>
 <hr>

 ## Overview
+This manual describes some procedures to data management at Google Cloud Sql service.
 There are several data resources in every project and they must be integrated at Google Cloud in an automatically way.
 For this target it is needed to use cron tabs.
 Here it is described some code to include.

 __Workflow__